Los Angeles Drug Crimes Attorney

 What are the Defenses Against Drug Crimes?

 There are some common ways to defend against drug crimes.
-The first is a medical necessity (assuming the drug marijuana or you have a prescription).
+The first is a medical necessity (assuming the drug is marijuana or you have a prescription).
 If you have opiates and have a prescription from a doctor or can otherwise prove medical necessity, the rules for possession change.

 Likewise, if the evidence for drug crimes was obtained via an illegal search, that evidence can be thrown out.
 There have been cases of the police using entrapment techniques or even planting drugs at crime scenes to get a conviction.
 Also, lab procedures used for detecting drug residues can be flawed or done improperly.